 The Sector 9 Nine Ball longboard wheels have been a top seller in the wheels market for years now and for good reason.
 With a diameter of 70mm and a softness of 78A these wheels are perfect for commuters.
 The small contact patch with the pavement makes these wheels very easy to push.
 The wheels are soft enough to absorb vibration and provide a steady ride while hard enough to not wear out over miles of riding.

 Orangatang In Heat

 Mentioned before at the start of the article, the Orangatang In Heat wheels not only make your longboard eye-catching but also give it more capabilities.
-The Orangatang In Heat have a midrange wheel size of 75mm and a softness rating of 80A.
+The Orangatang In Heat has a midrange wheel size of 75mm and a softness rating of 80A.
 The wheel size allows them to go fast while the hardness of the wheel prevents the wheel from losing traction.
 These wheels are not great for sliding but are perfect for making those sharp 90 degree turns commonly found on roads and sidewalks.

 With the vibrant orange characteristic of Orangatang wheels, the Orangatang Stimulus longboard wheels are certain to have passerby glancing at your board as you go by.
 These wheels have a diameter of 70mm and a softness rating of 83A.
 The small diameter provides the longboard wheels with the best overall mix of quick acceleration and overall speed.
 Made out of the hardest surface of all three of the best commuting longboard wheels, the Orangatang Stimulus wheels are certain to last even under extreme endurance riding.